awsdocs/amazon-workdocs-administration-guide/doc_source/download-user.md

 **To download a list of users**

-1. Sign into Amazon WorkDocs as an administrator\.
+1. Choose the profile icon in the upper\-right corner of the WorkDocs client\.

+   ![\[The default profile image in the Amazon WorkDocs web client.\]](http://docs.aws.amazon.com/workdocs/latest/adminguide/images/wd-profile-default.png)

 1. Under **Admin**, choose **Open admin control panel**\.